But… What about secondary breast cancer?

 In Estrogen Receptor-positive (ER+) tumours, this long-term phenomenon known as metastatic dormancy can last up to 25 years .
 Eventually dormant breast cancer cells make themselves at home and activate their growing abilities, colonising the organ and showing clinically apparent symptoms (Figure 1).

 However, this dormant behaviour is not that rare in nature and it is not restricted to breast pathological conditions.
-For example, hibernation, a state of minimal activity, is essential for some animals to survive extreme winters; there is also a dormant state called diapause during embryonic development that occurs in over 130 species of mammals; and it is also found in plants and insects.
+For example, hibernation, a state of minimal activity, is essential for some animals to survive extreme winters; there is also a dormant state called diapause during development; and it is also found in plants.
 Moreover, metastatic dormancy is observed in other cancer types.
 Regardless of the context, this resting strategy is crucial to survival.

 As researchers, we are still learning about the spreading of cancer cells and what triggers their growth in secondary organs (altogether known as metastasis).
 But something we all agree is that during this multi-step process, cancer cells are influenced by their surroundings.
-Therefore, understanding the interactions between cancer cells and their environment will offer novel therapeutic windows of intervention to modulate and control cancer cell behaviour.
+Therefore, understanding that communication will offer novel therapeutic windows of intervention to modulate and control cancer cell behaviour.